cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Therapist suggests imagining an attitude of curiosity and exploration of one's unique qualities
 * To foster vital engagement, therapist encourages imagining scenes of actively engaging in life with vitality and enthusiasm.

-### Self-Development From an Attachment Perspective The self-development protocol described in this appendix emphasizes the developmental line of self as
+### Self-Development From an Attachment Perspective

-**Self-Development from an Attachment Perspective**

 - Self-development protocol emphasizes the development of the self as separate from attachment development
 - Core-self experience and definition, self-agency, and self-esteem can be developed through imagery focused on the self independently
 - Included as an appendix for clinicians to learn how to foster self-development separately from attachment development